fusiongyro/lbac/tutor7.md

 boot.

-## GETTING FANCY
+## Getting Fancy

 OK, at this point we have a pretty nice lexical scanner that will break  an  input stream up into tokens.
 We could use  it  as  it stands and have a servicable compiler.
 But there are  some other aspects of lexical scanning that we need to cover.

-The main consideration is <shudder> efficiency.
+The main consideration is _shudder_ efficiency.
 Remember when we were dealing  with  single-character  tokens,  every  test  was a comparison of a single character, Look, with a byte constant.
-We also used the Case statement heavily.
+We also used the `Case` statement heavily.

-With the multi-character tokens being returned by Scan, all those tests now become string comparisons.
+With the multi-character tokens being returned by `Scan`, all those tests now become string comparisons.
 Much slower.
-And  not only slower, but more awkward, since  there is no string equivalent of the  Case  statement  in Pascal.
-It seems especially wasteful to test for what used to be single characters ... the '=',  '+', and other operators ... using string comparisons.
+And  not only slower, but more awkward, since  there is no string equivalent of the  `Case`  statement  in Pascal.
+It seems especially wasteful to test for what used to be single characters… the '`=`',  '`+`', and other operators… using string comparisons.

-Using string comparison is not  impossible ...
-Ron Cain used just that approach in writing Small C.  Since we're  sticking  to  the KISS principle here, we would  be truly justified in settling for this  approach.
+Using string comparison is not  impossible… Ron Cain used just that approach in writing Small C.  Since we're  sticking  to  the KISS principle here, we would  be truly justified in settling for this  approach.
 But then I would have failed to tell you about one of the key approaches used in "real" compilers.

-You have to remember: the lexical scanner is going to be called a _LOT_!
+You have to remember: the lexical scanner is going to be called a _lot_!
 Once for every token in the  whole  source  program,  in fact.
 Experiments  have  indicated  that  the  average compiler spends  anywhere  from 20% to 40% of  its  time  in  the  scanner routines.
 If there were ever a place  where  efficiency deserves